 Screening for chlamydia is routine for women who are under 25 years old, have a history of a prior sexually transmitted infection, engage in high-risk sexual behavior, or are pregnant.
 Men are not routinely screened for chlamydia unless they have sex with men or live in an area where there are many cases of chlamydia.

 Chlamydia is spread during sexual contact and is highly infectious.
 It can be transmitted through vaginal, anal, or oral sex.
 Ejaculation does not have to occur for chlamydia to be spread.

 Newborn babies can get infected if their mothers have chlamydia.
 Nearly half of infants born vaginally (i.e., not by caesarean) to infected mothers will contract chlamydia during delivery.
 In newborns, chlamydia infections appear as eye problems or respiratory problems rather than the typical genital infections seen in adults.

 People with chlamydia don’t always have symptoms.
-About 80% of women and 50% of men won’t show signs of infection.
+It is estimated that more than 70% of women and 50% of men won’t show signs of infection.
 If symptoms start, they will generally show up within 1 to 3 weeks after exposure, but can take as long as 6 weeks to appear.
 It can infect genital tracts including the cervix, uterus, fallopian tubes, urethra, and epididymis (tube that the stores and carries sperm), as well as the throat, rectum, and eyes.

 In men, chlamydia usually starts in the urethra.
 Symptoms often come and go, or might only be noticed during the first urination of the day.
 These include: